 - desire to enhance the way performance of vendors is managed

 In December 2018, Infrastructure began working closely with an industry sub-committee to discuss VPM Program elements, gathering feedback and input.

 As of January 6, 2020, Infrastructure’s Vendor Performance Management Program was implemented.
 Vendors who apply on Alberta Infrastructure consulting and construction opportunities, valued at $100,000 or more, are required to participate in the VPM Program.

 General inquiries and feedback can be sent to:

 Under the VPM Program, a survey can be completed and sent by a vendor to provide formal feedback about their experience working with Infrastructure.

 The VPM Program will be evaluated on an annual basis for continual improvement.

-In January 2020, Alberta Infrastructure hosted industry information sessions in partnership with the Alberta Construction Association, Consulting Architects of Alberta, Alberta Association of Architects, and Consulting Engineers of Alberta.
+To continue providing awareness, updates, and information on the VPM Program, we are hosting a series of information sessions with online participation in partnership with Alberta Construction Association, Consulting Architects of Alberta, Alberta Association of Architects, and Consulting Engineers of Alberta.

 Connect with the Vendor Performance Management Program: